alterakey/trueseeing/README.md

 	$ docker run --rm -v $(pwd):/out -v ts2:/cache ghcr.io/alterakey/trueseeing --scan --scan-report=html --scan-output - target.apk > report.html
 	$ docker run --rm -v $(pwd):/out -v ts2:/cache ghcr.io/alterakey/trueseeing --scan --scan-report=json --scan-output - target.apk > report.json

+## Advanced Usages

+### Extensions

+You can write your own signatures etc. as extensions.
+Extensions are placed under `/ext` (containers) or `~/.trueseeing2/extensions/` (pip) .
+We provide type information so you can not only type-check your extensions with `mypy` but also get a decent assist from IDEs.

+_TBD: Document extension APIs_

 ## Build

 To build: